Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- Freiermuth had 44 receiving yards per game in one career matchup against the Browns, 9.5 more than his receiving yards prop bet over/under for Monday's game (34.5).
+- Freiermuth's 44 receiving yards in his lone career matchup against the Browns are 9.5 more than his over/under for Monday's game.

-- Freiermuth caught a touchdown pass in that game against the Browns.
+- Freiermuth caught a touchdown pass in that contest against the Browns.

-- The Browns are allowing 230.2 passing yards per game this season, the NFL's eighth-ranked pass defense.
+- The Browns have the NFL's eighth-ranked pass defense this season, yielding 230.2 yards per game through the air.

-- With 27 passing TDs conceded this year, the Browns defense is ranked 26th in the league.
+- The Browns' defense is 26th in the NFL, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Freiermuth did not have a catch in last week's game versus the Chiefs.
+- Freiermuth did not record a catch in last week's game against the Chiefs.

-- Freiermuth has hauled in six passes (seven targets) for 69 yards (23.0 per game) with one TD over his last three games.
+- Freiermuth has racked up 69 yards over his last three games (23.0 receiving yards per game) with one touchdown, hauling in six balls on seven targets.

 Freiermuth's Pittsburgh Teammates